hyryel/com.unity.multiplayer.docs/versioned_docs/version-1.9.1/learn/rpcvnetvar.md

 ## Summary

 `NetworkVariable`s are great for managing state, to make sure everyone has the latest value.
-Use them when you want to make sure newly connected players get an up to date world state.
+Use them when you want to make sure newly connected Players get an up to date world state.

 `RPC`s are great for sending transient events.
 Use them when transmiting short lived events.